MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ## CMake Build Configuration

-Shaders are compiled in build time and added as byte code to the application embedded resources.
+Shaders are compiled in build time and are added as byte code to the application embedded resources.
 Note that vertex shader `CubeVS` is built twice with different set of macro definitions: one instance is used for shadow pass, the other is for final pass rendering.
 Texture images are added to the application embedded resources too.